Install and Configure Mendix for Private Cloud Non-Interactive Mode

 The namespace-id and namespace-secret are only required when using Mendix for Private Cloud in connected mode.

-To configure the namespace with a configuration file, use the following command:
+To configure a standard namespace with a configuration file, use the following command:

 ./mxpc-cli apply-config -i <namespace-id> -s <namespace-secret> --file <config-file>